universityofadelaide/shepherd/DEVELOPERS.md

 ```bash
 minishift console
 ```
-*Note : you will receive an insecure warning in your browser, don't panic.*
+*Note: you will receive an insecure warning in your browser, don't panic.*

 The `robo build` command will automagically create a project called `myproject` and a deployment of `mariadb` for you.
-Ensure that the `mariadb` application is running before running the next command :
+Ensure that the `mariadb` application is running before running the next command:

 ```bash
 robo dev:content-generate
 ```

-That's it !
-You are now up and running with Shepherd !
+That's it!
+You are now up and running with Shepherd!

 Visit the OpenShift web interface to see a build running and a deployment ready to occur when the build finishes.